 a.
-Must hold a terminal degree in area of specialty; and must have six years as Associate Professor, of which three years must be at Radford University; and must have made at Radford University significant contributions in his or her field, including exemplary teaching.
+Must hold a terminal degree in area of specialty; and must have six years as Associate Professor, of which three years must be at Radford University; and must have made at Radford University significant contributions in their field, including exemplary teaching.